4thParty/hubot-dynamic-conversation/README.md

   maintenanceRequestModel = {
     abortKeyword: 'quit',
     onAbortMessage: 'You cancelled the conversation.',
     onCompleteMessage: 'Thanks for reporting this.
-I\'ll notify @bm immediately.',
+I\'ll notify someone immediately.',
+    skipKeyword: /\bskip\b$/i,
+    skipMessage: (or say 'skip'),
     conversation: [
       {
-        question: "Is it in a [public]or [private]area?",
+        question: "Is it in a public or private area?",
         answer: {
           type: "choice",
           options: [